Top Tour Highlights

 - Stay in a traditional Japanese inn (a ryokan) and sleep on the comfortable futon bedding in your traditional tatami-mat room,

-- Authentic kaiseki-style banquet for dinner, and
+- Authentic traditional banquet for dinner, kaiseki-style meal, and

 - Soaking in an hot spring onsen bath with dramatic views of Mt Fuji across the lake.
 Japanese ryokan hospitality at its best!